The US Air Force has moved

 We collect and collate as many hostnames providing an http service as

 we can find, and systematically poll each one with an HTTP request for the

-In the February 2003 survey we received responses from
+In the May 2003 survey we received responses from

-Market Share for Top Servers Across All Domains August 1995 - February 2003
+Market Share for Top Servers Across All Domains August 1995 - May 2003

 Some people expressed surprise that there could be thousands of sites running on Windows Server 2003 before it went on sale

 .
 The main reason for this is that some shared hosting providers who were part of the Windows Server 2003 beta program were prepared to run part of their sites on Windows Server 2003 prior to launch.
 The three providers with the largest number of active sites on Windows Server 2003 are all Microsoft Certified Partners while the fourth largest is Microsoft itself.
 No one else had more than 1000 active sites running on Windows Server 2003 at the start of May.

 For comparison, Schlund and Interland [primarily due to its acquisition of Dialtone Internet] are also two of the largest Linux hosting providers, along with specialist Linux hosting providers Rackshack and Alabanza.